 6. Read as much as you can—even if you don’t understand it.

 Tracy Lum: “Read every code-related thing you can get your hands on.
 Books, blogs, news, documentation, source code — read it all and absorb as much as possible.
 You may not understand all of it the first time around, and that’s okay.
 You’re a beginner, and as you get used to your new career, you’ll be able to flip back, review it, and parse more.
 What you need now is a foundation or framework for understanding.
 For Rubyists, I recommend starting with Practical Object-Oriented Design in Ruby by Sandi Metz as well as Design Patterns in Ruby by Russ Olsen.
 They’re both foundational texts that’ll help you not only get the hang of writing quality software but also aid you in deciphering the code that the rest of your teammates have written.”

 7. Learning to program doesn’t happen all at once.

 Avi Flombaum: “Learning how to code isn’t going to be a constant, continuous accumulation of understanding.
 It’s going to be an S-curve, with troughs of not really getting it punctuated by massive increases in efficiency.
 You just have to be diligent and get through the troughs because this is going to keep happening throughout your career.
 Remind yourself that if you keep going, it’s going to make sense eventually.”

 Now you’re armed with the knowledge that these developers wished they had before learning how to code and starting their programming jobs!
 Ready to begin the process yourself?
-Try out Flatiron School’s new online Bootcamp Prep course.
+Try out Flatiron School’s online Bootcamp Prep course.

 Content Marketing Manager, Flatiron School